skip to main content

 overview

 The OSA Theatre Department is an intensive training program preparing students for post-secondary education and employment in theater performance, creation, and scholarship.
-Our faculty is composed of working theater artists and accomplished scholars who offer both instruction and mentorship, and who cover a wide range of genres, styles, and historical periods.
+Our faculty is composed of working theater artists from many different backgrounds and training programs.

-The Theatre Department has ongoing partnerships with African American Shakespeare Company, Berkeley Repertory Theatre.
+Our department has ongoing partnerships with theatres such as African American Shakespeare Company, Berkeley Repertory Theatre and Oakland Theatre Project.

 Rolando morales